Half Price Books: Unionization

+Minnesota

+Half Price Books employees at the Roseville and Saint Paul locations in Minnesota filed for union elections in late 2021 and were soon joined by the Coon Rapids location.
+All three stores won their union elections on December 16, 2021, becoming the first unionized Half Price Books locations.
+Employees from a fourth Minnesota location in St. Louis Park won a union election on January 6, 2022.
+Workers from the state's unionized locations belong to local chapters of the United Food and Commercial Workers (UFCW).

+On July 13, 2023, employees from the four unionized Half Price Books locations in Minnesota began a strike, citing the company's conduct throughout the contract negotiation process.
+UFCW officials filed an Unfair Labor Practices charge with the National Labor Relations Board on behalf of the striking workers.

+Indiana

+Half Price Books employees in Greenwood, Indiana won a union election on April 1, 2022, becoming the fifth store in the country to organize with a local United Food and Commercial Workers chapter.

 Philanthropy

 The Half Price Books original mission statement includes the promise to "promote literacy and be kind to the environment."
 Teachers and librarians, for example, are offered a year-round 10% discount on purchases.
 Each year, every Half Price Books store holds a book drive to collect new or gently used children's books, building "Half Pint Libraries" at non-profit organizations and schools in the communities it serves.

 The company has promoted recycling and reusing, and the sound management of paper, energy and water resources.
 In 2008, Half Price Books launched a formal environmental education initiative called "B(eco)me Green" to help spread knowledge about the health of the environment.

 In addition, the chain donates millions of books and its overstock inventory to non-profit organizations around the world such as Feed the Children and American Red Cross.
 It also gives some of its books to Better World Books, a for-profit online bookseller.